Explore Azure Databricks

 As in many Spark environments, Databricks supports the use of notebooks to combine notes and interactive code cells that you can use to explore data.

-- In the Create or modify table from file upload page, ensure that your cluster is selected at the top right of the page.
-Then choose the hive_metastore catalog and its default schema to create a new table named products.
+4. In the Create or modify table from file upload page, ensure that your Serverless Starter Warehouse is selected at the top right of the page.
+Then choose your catalog and its default schema to create a new table named products.

-In the notebook, ensure that the notebook is connected to your cluster and then review the code that has been automatically been added to the first cell; which should look similar to this:
+6. In the notebook, ensure that the notebook is connected to the Serverless compute and then review the code that has been automatically been added to the first cell; which should look similar to this:

 Save the visualization and observe that it is displayed in the notebook, like this: